CCOG for SOC 230 Winter 2024

-The course focuses on concepts, themes, and issues related to health, longevity, and healthcare; care of elders; dying, death, and bereavement, the economics of aging; inequalities and aging; welfare state policies related to the aged; and the politics of aging, including social policy issues and social movements.
-These issues are approached from a multicultural perspective with sensitivity and attention to diverse groups and societies.
+The course focuses on social gerontological perspectives and concepts, themes, and issues related to health, longevity, and healthcare; care of older persons; dying, death, and bereavement, the economics of aging; inequalities and aging; welfare state policies related to the older persons; and the politics of aging, including social policy issues and social movements.
+These issues are approached with a perspective sensitive to social inequality, systems of power, diversity and difference.
 Other concepts, themes, and issues in the field of gerontology are examined according to student interest.

 Competencies and Skills

 Some of the skills students will develop include:

 1. Interpretation and application of gerontological research on the aging and older persons.

 2. Critical analysis of gerontological issues, programs, and policies, with attention and sensitivities to social structural and cultural factors.

 3. Appropriate application of gerontological theories, practices, programs, and policies to diverse aging populations.